-This year is ending and we could say that it has been a great year in terms of research and training.
+This year is ending and I could say that it has been a great year in terms of research and training.
 Since October, I´ve made some short stays at Senegal and France, participating in some scientific and academic events.
 A milestone has been the organization of the Vth International Colloquium of the Governance of the Atlantic Ports at Las Palmas.
 It was a little bit stressing but finally, the experience was absolutely completed in terms of training and the improvement of management skills.
 Moreover, a number of projects are now under preparation (both at the national and international level) and the next year is expected to be at least so exciting like this.
 It will be a year of changes where my contract at the University of Las Palmas will expire.
 Some cards are over the table and the key one is the Marie Curie IF proposal.
-We´ll know what is going to happened by February...14th!
+I'll know what is going to happened by February...14th!
 What a Saint Valentine´s day!
 So, the journey will go on!

 Telde, July 31 2017

 It´s time for holidays!
 IIwill be moving to Aix-en-Provence for two weeks to make some research tasks in the Overseas Archives and then...the second half of the month will be for rest and simply enjoying because the last part of this year will be really exciting!

 See you in September!

 Telde, May 29 2017

 I keep on working on the African Ports Historical Database.
 Figures for recent periods could be almost completed by the next months, thanks to a research-work to locate very sparse statistical information from a number of African countries and port national agencies.
 I expect to present some preliminar works in the next months.
 However I am very excited with the quality of the statistical body I expect will be useful for scholar and people interested on these issues.